|TFD Gaming Charters

 II.
 STO Ranks and Promotion

 - A. The Star Trek Online community is always seeking talented individuals who are willing to donate their time to assist in helping in the administration of the fleet’s functions.
-As such in order to be considered for a game or community job, the individual must meet the community prerequisites for promotion (see above section)
+As such in order to be considered for a game or community job, the individual must have been in the fleet for at least 90 days.
+(Unless otherwise decided by Admiralty)

 B. If the officer or leader cannot do the job they have undertaken they may be removed by their game leader at the leader’s discretion.